puppetlabs/ace/developer-docs/api.md

 The `target` is a JSON object which reflects the schema of the `remote-transport`. e.g. If `remote-transport` is `panos`, the object should validate against the panos transport schema.

+Read more about [Transports](https://github.com/puppetlabs/puppet-resource_api#remote-resources) in the Resource API README.
+The `target` will contain both connection info and bolt's keywords for connection management.

 ### Task Object
 This is a copy of [bolt's task object](https://github.com/puppetlabs/bolt/blob/master/developer-docs/bolt-api-servers.md#task-object)